XView

 What's it all about?

-Process cross sections for semiconductor or MEMS fabrication are difficult to draw by hand.
+Process cross sections for semiconductor or MEMS fabrication, like the simple one on the right, are difficult to draw by hand.

 This software is to help their visualization.